This Guide for dentists, will show you exactly how to prescribe oral appliances for snoring patients. Including lots of real life examples.

-The ‘one oral appliance, dental lab’ provided course, which by definition cannot provide you with:
+The ‘one oral appliance for snoring dental lab’ provided course.
+Such a course provides you with:

 Professional indemnity insurance risk.
-There is an insurer approved way to screen and recognise snorers that are safe to treat with oral appliances (without a prior medical diagnosis).
+Why would you use anything other than an insurer approved way to screen and recognise snorers that are safe to treat with oral appliances (without a prior medical diagnosis)?
 Look out for the British Society of Dental Sleep Medicine’s pre-treatment screening protocol.